-State data.
-Colorado maintains fully automated fugitive, criminal history, probation/parole, and domestic abuse restraining order/misdemeanor data on a statewide network.
+State data Colorado maintains fully automated fugitive, criminal history, probation/parole, and domestic abuse restraining order/misdemeanor data on a statewide network.
+In addition, CBI receives court records of persons who have been adjudicated as a juvenile delinquent.

-Check processing time.
-Routine transactions are processed in less than 3 minutes; transactions requiring additional research are processed in less than 1 day.
+Check processing time Routine transactions are processed in less than 3 minutes; transactions requiring additional research are processed in less than 1 day.

-Retention of records.
-The CBI purges information from approved transactions within 48 hours.
+Retention of records CBI purges information from approved transactions within 48 hours.
 Information from denied transactions can be retained indefinitely.

-Appeals of denials.
-A person who is denied a firearm can appeal to the CBI.
+Appeals of denials A person who is denied a firearm can appeal to the CBI.

-Arrests of denied persons.
-All persons who are denied or have an outstanding warrant are reported to federal, state, and local law enforcement agencies with jurisdiction over the applicant's residence and the dealer's premises.
+Arrests of denied persons All persons who are denied or have an outstanding warrant are reported to federal, state, and local law enforcement agencies with jurisdiction over the applicant's residence and the dealer's premises.